getify/You-Dont-Know-JS/types & grammar/ch2.md

 var b = ["f","o","o"];
 ```

-Strings do have a shallow resemblance to arrays -- sometimes called "array-likes" -- for instance, both of them having a `length` property, an `indexOf(..)` method (array version only as of ES5), and a `concat(..)` method:
+Strings do have a shallow resemblance to arrays -- array-likes, as above -- for instance, both of them having a `length` property, an `indexOf(..)` method (array version only as of ES5), and a `concat(..)` method:

 ```js
 a.length;							// 3